easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_GUIDE.md

 **Fix:**
 1. Go to the provider's console
 2. Copy the key again (make sure you got the whole thing)
-3. Clear Q-IDE and paste again
+3. Clear Top Dog and paste again

 ### ❌ "API key saved but still says 'Not authenticated'"